Hasan-Jawaheri/Wasabi/README.md

 * LunarG Vulkan SDK (https://lunarg.com/vulkan-sdk/)
 * OpenAL SDK (https://www.openal.org/downloads/)

-With the above installed, Wasabi should compile with Visual Studio.
+With the above installed, Wasabi should compile with Visual Studio using **x86 configuration (NOT x64)**.
 For other compilers, you need to add the include path and library path of OpenAL and LunarG SDK.
 Those can be usually found in C:/VulkanSDK/<version>/include, C:/VulkanSDK/<version>/bin32, C:\Program Files (x86)\OpenAL 1.1 SDK\include, C:\Program Files (x86)\OpenAL 1.1 SDK\libs\Win32\ on Windows.

 ## Usage
 ```C++